framenic/freed-borescope/README.md

 <img width="140" height="155" alt="immagine" src="https://github.com/user-attachments/assets/546d4848-8ee6-42bb-88a6-53644ed8369b" />

 Initially i hoped it was a UVC video device, so I could use it connected to a smartphone via USB OTG and installing any app that can use a UVC camera.
-Instead, it can only be used with a specific app (called USB VIEW), which leaves me with serious doubts about its security and future availability.
+Instead, it can only be used with a specific app (called USB-VIEW), which gives me with serious doubts about its security and future availability.

 <img width="125" height="300" alt="immagine" src="https://github.com/user-attachments/assets/ec6d7270-f478-4d61-aa9b-f026a528b29d" />
 <img width="125" height="300" alt="immagine" src="https://github.com/user-attachments/assets/2f380919-63e9-415c-a3f7-242562ebe4c8" />